northwesternmutual/ai-challenge/README.md

 * **Simulator Service:** Preforms a simulation of two AI implementations.
 Reference the [documentation](./simulationEngine/README.md) for detailed information.
 * **Tournament Service:** Fascilitaes a tournament of AI implementations.
 Reference the [documentation](./tournamentEngine/README.md) for detailed information.

-Nginx is used with Docker Compose to proxy requests to and between the services.

 ## Installation

 #### Docker-Compose